-C. Confirmation of JHCPB scope:
+C. Confirmation of the contractor's scope:

-- Re-confirmation that the complaint / enquiry / feedback is the result of JHCPB works and / or is within JHCPB's scope and the Minister's Conditions of Approval. - ii.
+- i.
+Re-confirmation that the complaint / enquiry / feedback is the result of the contractor's works and / or is within the contractor's scope and the Minister's Conditions of Approval. - ii.
 Where the stakeholder has requested additional action be taken or a change be made and this was previously refused, the re-investigation will reconfirm that the additional action / change cannot occur, e.g. change to design or construction methodology.